mit-oidc-client/mit-oidc-client/README.md

 ### Security Discussion of Login System + Authenticated Actions

 An important thing to note is that in our example React app, we require the user to authenticate to be able to access the content of the "Protected" page.
-However, this measure simply *hides* the chatroom React component, but **doesnroot directory't actually prevent a malicious user from sending messages to the backend**.
+However, this measure simply *hides* the chatroom React component, but **doesn't actually prevent a malicious user from sending messages to the backend**.

 For example, a bad actor can call the `auth.signin()` function themselves in the browser's console, provided with a fake email to simulate a user login and see the chatroom.
 Alternatively, they can directly send a POST request to the backend `/api/messages` endpoint with a message of their choice.